 5. Tell your lawyer about any injuries that occurred after the accident.
 If you have been involved in another accident, the opposing attorney might use the information against you.
 Your lawyer will need to prove that the injuries were not caused by an unrelated accident.

-The litigation process can be very complicated.
-You should make sure that your San Diego personal injury attorney always has accurate information.
-If you need assistance with your personal injury claim in San Diego, California, call Mova Law Group.
-An experienced attorney can guide you through the claims process.
+Litigation can be a difficult process to navigate.
+Make sure your San Diego personal injury lawyer has up-to-date information at all times.
+Call Mova Law Group if you need help with a personal injury claim in San Diego, California.
+An experienced lawyer can help you navigate the claims process.